 Friends & Family

-The first two photographs on this page were taken in Burnham-Overy-Staithe, in Norfolk, in 1988…I think.
+The first three photographs on this page were taken in Burnham-Overy-Staithe, in Norfolk, in 1988…I think.
+The other two were taken that same weekend when Michael had an exhibition in Wells-Next-The-Sea.
 Michael, who has just rung me with the sad news, had arranged with others that weekend, to celebrate the fact that we were all turning 40yrs old.
 It was a really special weekend.
 It was March and the weather was hot and sunny…really.
 They were a very creative group of people and I loved being around them.
-Jackie, who I knew pretty well, especially after we travelled to Bali and Australia in 1982, is in the centre of both these pictures.
-Andrea, is also in both photo’s.
+Jackie, who I knew pretty well, especially after we travelled to Bali and Australia in 1982, is in the centre of the first two pictures.
+Andrea, is also in both those photo’s.
 They’re not my best photo’s, in fact they were taken at a time when I still carried a cheap instamatic in my shoulder bag and probably only took about 3 or 4 rolls of film a year.
 With little or no thought of photography, just using it to record things.
 But that weekend and for some months leading up to it, I’d started to record more and more and even started to think about framing.
 That weekend was a turning point for me because when we gathered in London a few weeks later to look at everybody’s photographs that had been taken in Norfolk, I got some surprisingly good comments.
 These were the only people I knew who all had SLR’s and took lots of photographs.
 They were all creatives and they knew what they were talking about.
 Some suggested that I should take photography more seriously and get a ‘proper’ camera…maybe even set up a darkroom.
 And I did…

 I therefor have all the people in these two photographs to thank for their encouragement and for setting me off on an adventure in photography.